LeavesMC/docs/docs/leaves/README.md

 :::

-Leaves is a fork of the Paper Minecraft Server that aims repairing broken vanilla properties.
+Leaves is a Paper-based Minecraft server fork that strives to restore the vanilla properties that were broken by Paper.
-Leaves contains some features, like anti exploit preventions and performance improvements not exists in Paper.
+Leaves has some new features and more performance improvements that are not present in Paper, such as anti-exploit prevention.